khasanka/MongoH2Together/README.md

    mvn spring-boot:run
 ```

-## Job Configuration
-  **The application is configured with a Spring Batch job that performs the following tasks**

-  - Read: Reads data from the input.csv file.
-  - Write: Outputs the processed data to the console.

 ## License

   **This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this application as per the terms of the license.**